 It is not uncommon that a course offered by a different department (e.g. a course with a MATH or ENGN code) may suit your requirements better than a COMP course.
 Again, talk to the Honours convenor if this applies to you.

-It is generally a good idea to consult your Honours project supervisor before the start of Semester 1 about courses that may be important, useful or interesting for you.
+It is generally a good idea to consult your Honours project supervisor before the start of your Honours year about courses that may be important, useful or interesting for you.

 Half of your time as an honours student is spent working on a project.
 Your project work will be supervised by someone who can offer you both general guidance on project work and advice more specific to the nature of the project.